awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

    kubectl apply -f eks-connector-console-dashboard-full-access-group.yaml
    ```

 To view Kubernetes resources in your connected cluster, see [View Kubernetes resources](view-kubernetes-resources.md)\.
-Some information isn't available for connected clusters\.
+Data for some resource types on the **Resources** tab isn't available for connected clusters\.